Financial-Times/atam4ex/README.md

     :env: SYSTEM_API_KEY
 ```

-`ATAM4Ex.Environment.config(:system_api_key)` will be resolved at load time to be the value of the `SYSTEM_API_KEY` environment variable, replacing it's original map structure.
+`ATAM4Ex.Environment.config(:system_api_key)` will be resolved at load time to be the value of the `SYSTEM_API_KEY` environment variable, replacing its original map structure.

 > Note that for convenience, map keys in the YAML will be converted to atoms.